mytechnotalent/Python-For-Kids/README.md

 -> Click [HERE](https://github.com/mytechnotalent/MicroPython_MFRC522) to read the tutorial on GitHub.

+## MicroPython - Music
+A repo that provides a music module to MicroPython to allow makers to create music within their projects using PWM.

+-> Click [HERE](https://github.com/mytechnotalent/MicroPython_Music) to read the tutorial on GitHub.

 ## MicroPython IoT Thermometer
 A fun IoT Thermometer which uses an MPU6050 temperature, accelerometer and gyroscope sensor which interfaces with the Adafruit IO in the cloud!